 Banh Trang Tron – Mixed Rice Paper

-Dew-dried rice paper from Trang Bang-Tay Ninh is the major component.
-The vendor cut rice paper into small pieces and mixed it with dried beef, dried shrimp, quail eggs, mango, laksa leaves, shrimp salt, and a small amount of kumquat.
-Customers who prefer their food sour can add more kumquats or tamarind juice.
+This is the most popular snack in HCMC, and you can easily find vendors selling it on almost every corner of the city.
+The main ingredient is dew-dried rice paper from Trang Bang-Tay Ninh.
+The vendor cuts it into small pieces and mixes it with dried beef, dried shrimp, quail eggs, mango, laksa leaves, shrimp salt, and a bit of kumquat.
+If you like your food sour, you can add extra kumquat or tamarind juice.

-The crazy part is that the rice paper is soft but remains chewy after mixing.
-When you bite into a piece, you’ll taste the sweet and sour flavor, the chewiness and perfume of dried beef, the fleshy flavor of roasted peanuts, and the addition of fatty, aromatic quail eggs.
-Adding some hot chili and chopped laksa leaves boosts the distinct flavor of mixed rice paper.
-Such an ideal combination.
-It was a wonderful experience to enjoy a mixed rice paper while seated on the corner of Saigon Street and in front of the small local stores.
+The rice paper stays soft but chewy after mixing.
+When you take a bite, you’ll experience the sweet and sour flavor, the chewiness and fragrance of dried beef, the richness of roasted peanuts, and the creamy taste of quail eggs.
+Adding hot chili and chopped laksa leaves gives it a unique kick.

 Recommendations